contactron/Milwaukee-Brewery-Map-Project/README.md

 as well as everyone who contributed to the Udacity Forum thread discussing the Yelp Fusion API: https://discussions.udacity.com/t/yelp-v3-implementation/235928/39

-Finally, I got some great help structuring my code from the Udacity forums.
+Finally, I got some great help structuring my code from the Udacity forum for this project.
+My thanks in particular to Viraj-3 who provided some great feedback and got me on a better path.